Welcome to the Pine Class page!

 The children learn a new spelling pattern each week and practise the bronze award spellings.
 Children are tested on their spelling patterns each week but our focus is on learning the rule and understanding of the patterns.
 New spellings will go home on a Tuesday and will be tested the following Monday.
 Children will be tested on their bronze spellings each half term and will be awarded a special certificate if they get them all correct.

-Our class have PE every other Wednesday afternoon (starting on 18th September) and swimming every Friday afternoon.
-Please remember to bring the correct clothing for these days so that your child can take part.
+For this half term (February-Easter), our class have Forest School every other Wednesday afternoon (starting on 4th March) and P.E every Friday afternoon.
+Please remember to bring the correct clothing on these days so that your child can take part.

 Please view our Curriculum Map below, which outlines our learning in each subject area for this term.

 How you can help your child: